YCherk/2DPlatformer/README.md

 **Block Jump:**

-A game about a man who losted his lifelong friend Birdy.
+A game about a man who lost his lifelong friend Birdy.
 He is on a quest to get him back.
 You have to guide him through the levels away from harm's way in order to reunite them.

 **Credits:**